 Amateurs that participate in the NBA draft can come from one of three sources – high schools, universities in the National Collegiate Athletic Association (NCAA), or foreign countries (Berri).
 The data available on each player is different at each level and direct performance comparisons are difficult.
 Berri discussed this issue when attempting to anticipate draft pick performance based on past collegiate performance statistics.
 This is why we are limiting our scope to NCAA athletes as well.
 Berri’s primary finding was that scoring, while valued by the decision makers, was a poor predictor of future success in the NBA.
 Studies have shown that NBA teams and other competitive basketball clubs recruit on height (Berri, Treme).
 Another study, by Radzevick in 2016, concluded that an elite player’s contribution to a team was tied with their previous transitional experience during their playing career as much as skill or experience.

 Key biometric information is gathered at the NBA draft combine, so all players are on a level playing field from a data perspective.

+NEED A SECTION ON THE BIOMETRICS AND HOW THEY ARE COLLECTED…IE A SECTION ON THE DATA AND ITS COLLECTION METHOD

-3 Classification Tasks
+3 Dataset Overview

-3.1 Dataset Overview – Classification Task 1
+3.1 Dataset Overview

+Our data is predicated on our ability to design a model that could predict the probability of ‘success’ of NBA draft combine participants.
+Due to sparseness in historical data, we restrained the data to the 2009-2014 NBA draft combines and to the players who participated in all biometric measurements.
+2014 was chosen as the cut-off year since we believe anything less than that was not sufficient time for a player to realize whether he would be able to remain the NBA.
+The final dataset in the analysis consists of 194 records across 30 columns.